Telegram-Mini-Apps/telegram-apps/.changeset/mean-carrots-flash.md

 ---
 "@telegram-apps/sdk": major
-"@telegram-apps/sdk-react": major
-"@telegram-apps/sdk-solid": major
 ---

-Complete package rework.
+This new major version of the SDK includes complete rework.
+This is probably the final its form.